CERAWEEK-OPEC, US energy chiefs to huddle again in Houston as rapport deepens

 By Liz Hampton and Ron Bousso

-March 6 (Reuters) - U.S. energy executives are set to meet top OPEC officials on Monday, people familiar with the matter said, for at least a fifth year at a Houston conference as the once rivals are now joint beneficiaries from enormous demand for their oil and gas.
+March 6 (Reuters) - U.S. energy executives are set to meet privately with top OPEC officials on Monday for at least the fifth year at a Houston conference, people familiar with the matter said, as the former rivals have become joint beneficiaries of enormous global demand for their oil and gas.

 The secretive dinner has been held almost annually at the CERAWeek energy conference.
 This year's event will be the first with Haitham Al Ghais as secretary general for the Organization of the Petroleum Exporting Countries.
 He stepped into the role in August.